 The requirements under the laws governing public education access (high school) and higher education differ greatly.
 As a result, accommodations and services may be different in college than they were in high school.

 For more in-depth information about these differences, refer to the U.S. Department of Education’s document: “Students with Disabilities Preparing for Postsecondary Education: Know your Rights and Responsibilities.”

 Do I have to use my accommodations in every class?

 At the beginning of every semester, students with documentation on file are sent a form to complete asking for classes and the accommodations needed in those classes.
-After completing this form, the ARC e-mails this information out to professors.
+After completing this form, the Disability Coordinator e-mails this information out to professors.

 Students may choose to utilize their accommodations differently depending on course requirements and components.
 For example, a student may have an accommodation for extra paper on an exam, but if the exam is online, then the paper is not needed.
 The choice and responsibility to ask for accommodations is up to the student.

 Since accommodations cannot be applied retroactively, if a student chooses not to use an accommodation in a class, then that student will not be given the opportunity to retake exams or make-up assignments with the accommodation at a later date.

 What can I do to help myself succeed once I start classes at LCU?